Fayyaz-ur-Rehman1/w3-school-project/readme.md

 # html form
 >html form is a form tag this tag help and ready form first of form tag is use all work in form tag and input is use in form tag and input tag is a main tag in form this tag is use to all form rady this is call form html
 # iframes
->html iframes is use to display a web page inside a web page. we can put any video or file
+>Html iframes is use to display a web page inside a web page. we can put any video or file